Direct High-Resolution Imaging of Earth-Like Exoplanets: External Starshades

 \section{External Starshades}

-External starshades can suppress starlight to $\sim10^{-10}$—independent of the telescope’s internal optics—but they do not alter the fundamental diffraction limit (e.g., an IWA of $\sim60\,$mas for a 72 m starshade at 124,000 km).
-We begin by reviewing starshade petal design and formation‐flying requirements, then compare the telescope’s diffraction‐limited angular resolution to the $\sim1\,\mu\mathrm{as}$ surface‐mapping requirement, and finally quantify the photon‐budget and achievable signal‐to‐noise when realistic contrast floors, astrophysical backgrounds, and operational overheads are included.
+External starshades can suppress starlight to $\sim10^{-10}$---independent of the telescope’s internal optics---but they do not alter the fundamental diffraction limit (e.g., an IWA of $\sim60\,$mas for a 72 m starshade at 124,000 km).
+We begin by reviewing starshade petal design and formation-flying requirements, then compare the telescope’s diffraction-limited angular resolution to the $\sim1\,\mu\mathrm{as}$ surface-mapping requirement, and finally quantify the photon-budget and achievable signal-to-noise when realistic contrast floors, astrophysical backgrounds, and operational overheads are included.